 Most 3D printers are relatively quiet, but are still too noisy to be in the same room with for many hours.
 The average decibel range of 3D printers is around 40db-55db, but it can get a lot quieter with some basic techniques.

 Fans also make a portion of the noise of 3D printers, similar to a laptop fan on high blast.
-Radial fans seems to be the loudest of fans out there.
+Radial fans seem to be the loudest of fans out there.

 FDM printers which are the most popular have several stepper motors in them, as well as many moving parts.
 On the other hand, SLA resin printers only have a moving build plate and maybe a few smaller bits, but these a lot more expensive.